ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 The [current OAuth best practices](https://www.ietf.org/id/draft-ietf-oauth-security-topics-15.html){:target="_blank" rel="noopener noreferrer"} make it very clear: use the Client Credentials flow for machine to machine purposes.
 In all other cases, the Authorization Code flow with PKCE is the way to go.
-[PKCE](https://tools.ietf.org/html/rfc7636){:target="_blank" rel="noopener noreferrer"} (pronounced 'pixy') is a small extention to OAuth which prevents interception attacks.
+[PKCE](https://tools.ietf.org/html/rfc7636){:target="_blank" rel="noopener noreferrer"} (pronounced 'pixy') is a small extention to OAuth which prevents interception attacks and enables the Authorization Code flow for public clients.
-If you are interested in how it works, you can learn more about it in this [blogpost](https://ordina-jworks.github.io/security/2019/08/22/Securing-Web-Applications-With-Keycloak.html){:target="_blank" rel="noopener noreferrer"}
+If you are interested in what public clients are and how PKCE works, you can learn more about it in this [blogpost](https://ordina-jworks.github.io/security/2019/08/22/Securing-Web-Applications-With-Keycloak.html){:target="_blank" rel="noopener noreferrer"}
-As we will ask a user to enter his credentials (which is not machine to machine), the right flow for us is the Authorization Code flow (with PKCE).
+As we will ask a user to enter his credentials (which is not machine to machine), the right flow for us is the Authorization Code flow with PKCE.

 > PKCE will be made (mostly) mandatory in the [current OAuth 2.1 proposition](https://tools.ietf.org/html/draft-parecki-oauth-v2-1-03#section-9.8){:target="_blank" rel="noopener noreferrer"} by Aaron Parecki.